Our Services

 Helpful Resources

-Several crucial factors—including cost comparisons, pros and cons of each approach, insurance navigation, and follow-up steps—are explained in full below.
+Key considerations—including cost comparisons, pros and cons of each testing method, insurance navigation tips, and recommended follow-up steps—are detailed below.

 Sleep apnea affects an estimated 22 million Americans, and diagnosing it accurately is key to improving your health, mood, and daytime energy.
 Traditionally, an overnight in-lab polysomnography (PSG) has been the gold standard.
 But at-home sleep tests have surged in popularity—driven by convenience, lower cost, and insurance coverage expansions.
 This guide explains what you need to know, including how much an at-home sleep apnea test costs, pros and cons of each approach, and actionable next steps.